RoasterPay: How to Enable and Setup

 2. Verify that your status is “Approved”

-3. Toggle on “Set as Default”
+3. Toggle on “Set as Default” (ONLY If you are NOT switching from gathering stripe payments)

 What changes when you enable RoasterPay as your default payment processor?